 Teach Abroad as a Volunteer

-At Projects Abroad, we believe that every child deserves an education.
+At Projects Abroad, we believe that every child deserves an education, which is why volunteers who teach abroad are so important.
 Every day across the developing world, our volunteers are shaping futures by participating in Teaching Projects.
 Whether you are new to the field, or have some experience, every volunteer teacher has something to offer.
 You can teach abroad as part of a gap year, a study break, or a career break, and we also welcome retirees.

 Most of the schools that we work with have little access to new skills and or expertise and the students will be excited to have you in their classroom.
-This is a great opportunity for you to realize your own potential as a resource!
+This is a great opportunity for you to realize your own potential!
 Use your skills in English to improve their conversation and use their curiosity to encourage them to practice with you.

 What are the requirements to volunteer and teach abroad?